syntaqx/weightloss-journal/README.md

 #### So what am I doing about it?

-All of this research essentialy boils into a few goals for me:
+This above transcript, as well as additional information that the biggest thing that mattered for gaining muscle was simply just going to the gym, and (if I remember correctly) only ~17% additional gains would even be made by adding protein.
+So, me sticking to the 131g of protein by day would likely be sufficient, when applying a few goals:

-1. Try to focus on high quality proteins to keep digestability high, and allowing me to get essential amino acids without much effort
+1. Try to focus on high quality proteins to keep digestability high, and allowing me to get essential amino acids without much effort - This means Whey for me.
 2. Soylent is a Soy protein, which while still good, means I should buy a Whey protein to supplement when I'm not using Soylent.
 3. I should eat a lot more eggs, because they're pretty easy to just boil and throw back.

 So I ended up buying [Isopure Unflavored Protein Powder](https://www.amazon.com/dp/B00SCO8AA8/) from Walmart (link is to Amazon).
 In hopes that I could just add it to a glass of 2% milk and call it a day.
 This was a mistake.
 While I think Unflavored protein will go great in things like smoothies or other foods, the blandness of Whey overpowered the taste of milk.. man was it rough to choke the glass down.
-I will likely be picking up some Chocolate Whey Protein at Gym today (going additional times this week so I can hopefully hit my 185 goal), as Chocolate Milk seems significantly easier to drink than the monstrocity I just tasted.
+I will likely be picking up some Chocolate Whey Protein at Gym tonight (going additional times this week so I can hopefully hit my 185 goal), as Chocolate Milk seems significantly easier to drink than the monstrocity I just tasted.